 This interesting delta 3d printer build was designed and built by Ryan Carlyle.
 Ryan also wrote the book “3D Printer Engineering.”
 I picked up a copy from him at the show and this is what I think…… The book is great.
 Coming from someone who has built a handful of printers it showed me alot of information that connected the dots of machine design to the actual science and technical engineering.
 You can find the book on Amazon and highly suggest you add this one to your collection.
 This book is great.
 It doesn’t matter if your newbie or designed and built a number of machines there is something there for you.

 Maarten van Lier of Core3D.Tech shows his new tall delta printer that he calls C3Dt/bd.”
 The “bd” stands for Big Delta.
 It has a build volume of 330mm DIA x 1245mm.
 It is a well thought out machine design made by a guy who has created a number of other awesome 3d printer designs.
+What really makes this delta printer interesting is that Maarten also implemented a cantilever bed to reduce travel time.
 The Big Delta has 40mmx40mm extrusions and uses Nema 23’s to drive the motion.
 Maarten uses the Delta Smart Effector with touch sensor homing with the blue E3D hotend that has threaded heat sink commonly used on delta printers.
 In addition the Big Delta is equipped with THK linear rails and a 7″ PanelDue touch screen.

 This very large delta printer is called the Part Daddy.
 This beast was designed and built by SeeMeCNC who is a company known for creating many great delta 3d printers.
 Part Daddy has a pellet extruder and a 4mm nozzle that allows for large and quick 3d prints.
 It’s built from custom CNC machined aluminum parts and large aluminum extrusions.
 It works just like a regular printer except it’s LARGE.
 It has a print volume of 44 inch diameter x 114 inches tall.